Camille: My medicine application

 I remember There was an odd question which was used previously where they would just show you a picture of the welsh hills and you had to describe it.

 Definitely ask older year students etc what they had at their interviews as they often repeat questions.
 For Birmingham, they seemed to be very serious from arriving at the medical school, especially as a contrast from the friendly greeting at Cardiff!

 Again, they repeated a lot of questions here from previous years!
 Classic questions, again challenging and the interviewers did push you.
 If you’d like more information on how to do well at interview, make sure you check out the description!

 I ended up only getting the one offer from Birmingham, but at the end of the day, you only need to get into one medschool!

-So, thank you for listening to my process from choosing medicine to the interviews!
+So, thank you for reading my process from choosing medicine to the interviews!
 I hope this gives you a better insight into what you might expect when applying to medicine.